Optimal Self-Consistency for Efficient Reasoning with Large Language Models: Scaling Laws for Adaptive Self-Consistency

-\paragraph{Related work.} We note that despite extensive adaptations to SC \citep{wang-etal-2025-ranked,taubenfeld-etal-2025-confidence}, there are few papers analyzing SC behavior and sample efficiency both empirically and theoretically. \citet{chen2024more} showed that there is often no monotonic increase in SC performance with samples on multiple choice benchmarks. \citet{ruan2024observational} uses ``observational'' scaling laws which fit curves across several LLMs to predict SC behavior, but observe a weak scaling trend with FLOPs.
-From a theoretical point of view, \citet{hu2024unveilingstatisticalfoundationschainofthought} introduced a per-question bound on error, but the bound scales with the number of unique reasoning steps, which can be vacuously large. \citet{huang2025samplecomplexityrepresentationability} provide per-question bound similar to \cref{thm:per-question-theorem} with detailed comparisons in the dedicated section, but they are limited to the per-question setting and do not explore improving efficiency.
+\textbf{Related work.} We note that despite extensive adaptations to SC \citep{wang-etal-2025-ranked,taubenfeld-etal-2025-confidence}, there are few papers analyzing SC behavior and sample efficiency both empirically and theoretically. \citet{chen2024more} showed that there is often no monotonic increase in SC performance with samples on multiple-choice benchmarks. \citet{ruan2024observational} uses ``observational'' scaling laws which fit curves across several LLMs to predict SC behavior, but observe a weak scaling trend with FLOPs.
+From a theoretical point of view, \citet{hu2024unveilingstatisticalfoundationschainofthought} introduced a per-question bound on error, but the bound scales with the number of unique reasoning steps, which can be vacuously large. \citet{huang2025samplecomplexityrepresentationability} provides a per-question bound similar to \cref{thm:per-question-theorem} with detailed comparisons in the dedicated section, but they are limited to the per-question setting and do not explore improving efficiency.
+Finally, we note that several other extensions to SC were recently proposed in the research community that use the LLM to reflect on the initial responses in order to rectify them if needed.
+Some representative examples of these include mirror-consistency \citep{huang-etal-2024-mirror}, self-check \citep{miao2023selfcheckusingllmszeroshot}, and self-contrast \citep{zhang2024selfcontrastbetterreflectioninconsistent}.
+Such approaches, often based on enhancing the reasoning capability of the model, are sequential in nature, and they present a complementary axis of test-time scaling to parallel scaling explored in this work.
+Indeed, as mentioned by \cite{snell2025scaling}, on hard benchmarks, the best performance is achieved with some ideal ratio of sequential to parallel computing.